 The Center for Community Transitions (CCT), formerly ECO, Inc. has been a part of the community solution to crime in our area for over 40 years.
-Everyday people receive services from CCT to rebuild their lives and families while dealing with job and financial difficulties that result from incarceration.
+Everyday people receive re-entry and family services from CCT to rebuild their lives and families while dealing with job and financial difficulties that result from incarceration.

 The Center for Community Transitions is a non-profit organization with a mission to strengthen our community by helping people with criminal records and their families find a healthier and more productive way of living.